mayarbalegh/Monqez/README.md

-# 🩸 Sheryan Hayah
+# 🩸 Monqez

 ---

 ## 📝 Project Description

-**Sheryan Hayah** is a smart application designed to organize the blood donation process by connecting blood donors with hospitals and blood banks based on real-time needs. 🚑🩸
+**Monqez** is a smart application designed to organize the blood donation process by connecting blood donors with hospitals and blood banks based on real-time needs. 🚑🩸
 The application helps reduce response time during emergency cases, improves coordination, and contributes directly to saving lives.

 ---